ryanplusplus/espeon/README.md

 ```

 ### Available Commands
-  - `console` - Open a console to a connected ESP8266 running NodeMCU
+  - `console` - Open a console to a connected ESP running NodeMCU
-  - `erase` - Erase the flash of a connected ESP8266
+  - `erase` - Erase the flash of a connected ESP
-  - `flash` - Flash the firmware specified in `./espeon.conf` to a connected ESP8266
+  - `flash` - Flash the firmware specified in `./espeon.conf` to a connected ESP
-  - `flash_firmware` - Flash the firmware specified in `./espeon.conf` to a connected ESP8266
+  - `flash_firmware` - Flash the firmware specified in `./espeon.conf` to a connected ESP
-  - `format` - Format the filesystem of a connected ESP8266 running NodeMCU
+  - `format` - Format the filesystem of a connected ESP running NodeMCU
+  - `fs` - Show filesystem information for a connected ESP running NodeMCU
   - `init` - Write a default `espeon.conf` to `.`
   - `install_dependencies` - Install all external dependencies
-  - `reset` - Resets a connected ESP8266 running NodeMCU
+  - `reset` - Resets a connected ESP running NodeMCU